Overwhelmed by your chaotic day and sleep-deprived cause your Baby won’t sleep?

 We never had to sleep train her in any way.
 If she wakes up and starts crying, we just go into her room, calm her down and she will fall asleep again.

-So I highly recommend you to start a routine that fits your day, but also helps your Baby understand the difference between day and nighttime.
+So I highly recommend you start a routine that fits your day, but also helps your Baby understand the difference between day and nighttime.
 Try to keep them busy during the day and challenge them a little bit.
 They will get super tired this way and have some good naps and a longer stretch at night.

 Wanna know how I manage my Stay-At-Home-Mommy Life, run my own business & keep my life together?